NickRoss/2025-Data-24100/project_assignments/part_7.md

 - I strongly advise you to add an indexes to the `stocks` table to make sure that your code is performant.
 - All dates will be of the format ['Y-m-d'](https://strftime.org/), as in the previous parts.
 - A trading day is defined as one that is in the dataset.
 If the date exists in the `stocks` table (e.g., in the original ZIP files), then you should consider it a trading day.
+- **Important:** When calculating historical lookback dates (e.g., O1, O2, C3), you must only use actual trading days from your dataset.
+Do not assume dates by calendar arithmetic (e.g., "1 day ago" is not necessarily yesterday - it's the previous trading day in your data).
+All date operations must account for weekends and holidays by querying actual dates from your stocks table.
+Never query your database with a date that might not exist in your dataset, as this can cause errors.
 - No request should take more than a few seconds (say 5).
 If it does you should add an index to the table to make sure that the query is faster.
 - You can assume that the back-testing window will never be more than 10 days.
 - You should not include any stock-date combination as an observation unless all of the required dates are there.
 For example, if `O3` is requested, but the stock was just created in the dataset (such as they just had an IPO) then that stock would _not_ be included as an observation.